QubeSec/QubeSec/README.md

 ## Key Storage Format

-All cryptographic keys (keypairs, certificates, derived keys, shared secrets, random numbers) are stored in Kubernetes Secrets as **hex-encoded** binary data.
-This ensures consistent and secure binary storage.
+All cryptographic keys (keypairs, certificates, derived keys, shared secrets, random numbers) are stored in Kubernetes Secrets in raw binary data format.
+This ensures secure and efficient storage.

+### QuantumDerivedKey Fingerprint

+When deriving keys using QuantumDerivedKey, a **fingerprint** is automatically generated for the derived key.
+The fingerprint is a SHA256 hash of the derived key and serves the following purposes:

+- **Verification**: Verify key integrity and authenticity without exposing the full key
+- **Identification**: Uniquely identify derived keys for audit and compliance purposes
+- **Status Tracking**: Included in the QuantumDerivedKey status for transparency

+The fingerprint is stored in **hex-encoded format** for human readability and is available in both the Kubernetes Secret and the status field of the QuantumDerivedKey resource.

 For retrieval and inspection examples, see [SETUP.md - Key Storage and Retrieval](SETUP.md#key-storage-and-retrieval).